SUMMER ACADEMY ON THE CONTINENTAL SHELF

 QUALIFICATIONS OF APPLICANTS

 SACS is intended for researchers, practitioners, civil servants and advanced graduate students.
-It will be limited to 30 attendees from five continents with particular interest for scientific and legal aspects relating to the continental shelf.
+It will be limited to 30 attendees from all continents with particular interest for scientific and legal aspects relating to the continental shelf.
 It welcomes participants from a broad geographical representation with various professional and academic backgrounds.
 An academic background corresponding to a Bachelor degree or higher is required, and applicants are requested to submit their Curriculum Vitae, copies of academic certificates, a Personal Statement and two Reference Letters.
-Full participation will qualify for 5 ECTS points.
+The course is susceptible to qualify for 5 ECTS points.

 When selecting participants, due consideration will be given to the candidates’ qualifications, the scope of their professional duties, the relevance of the training to their professional duties as well as geographic and gender balance of the participants.
 Applications for admission to SACS should be submitted to: firstname.lastname@example.org and/or email@example.com no later than 1st June 2019.
 Incomplete applications will not be considered.